petitnau/algoml/README.md

 AlgoML (*Algorand Modelling Language*) is a DSL for specifying Algorand smart contracts, which compiles into TEAL scripts.

-Roughly, an AlgoML specification is a sequence of clauses of the form:
+AlgoML contracts have a global state, which can be updated through clauses of the form:
 ```java
 @precondition1
 ...